Image

 • Submit an aerial view photo of the marina.
 Mark where in the picture the project will take place.
 Use Google Earth to assist if needed.

-• Take a close-up picture of where exactly the pumpout is to be installed.
-Provide the engineering plans if available.
+• Take a close-up picture of where the pumpout is to be installed.
+Provide engineering plans if available.

 • Take a picture of the current pumpout signage in the marina, if you are not applying for signages in the CVA application.
-For more information, see the Pumpout Signage Requirements.
+For more information, view the Pumpout Signage Requirements.

 • Sunbiz registration (FEI/EIN #)